 NPR enters into derivative transactions in order to hedge against risks defined in its Articles of Incorporation and in compliance with their general risk management policy.
 NPR uses interest rate swaps for the purpose of hedging its risk exposure associated with interests on variable rate loans payable.
 Where deferral accounting is generally adopted for hedge transactions, NPR applies the special accounting treatment to interest rate swaps which qualify for hedge accounting and meet the specific matching criteria.
-Under the special accounting treatment, interest rate swaps are not recognized and included in interest expense.
+Under the special accounting treatment, interest rate swaps are not measured at fair value, but the differential paid or received under the swap agreements is recognized and included in interest expense.